ilanman/Rpres_ML/index.md

 <space>

 - kNN is a lazy learning algorithm
-  -Stores training data and applies it verbatim to new data
+  - Stores training data and applies it verbatim to new data
   - "instance-based" learning
 - Assigns the majority class of the k data points closest to the new data
   - Ensure all features are on the same scale
-- Pros
+- Strengths
   - Can be applied to data from any distribution
   - Simple and intuitive
-- Cons
+- Weaknesses
   - Choosing k requires trial and error
   - Testing step is computationally expensive (unlike parametric models)
   - Needs a large number of training samples to be useful